chainguard-images/images/images/php/README.md

 - `latest`: This is a distroless image for running command-line PHP applications.
 - `latest-fpm`: This is the distroless `php-fpm` image variant, designed to be used together with our [Nginx](https://edu.chainguard.dev/chainguard/chainguard-images/reference/nginx) image.
-- `latest-laravel`: This is an experimental image designed to develop and run [Laravel](https://laravel.com) applications, including all required extensions.

 ### PHP Version
 This will automatically pull the image to your local system and execute the command `php --version`: